delight-im/Knowledge/Business.md

  * The main driver of inequality is returns on capital that exceed the rate of economic growth.
 (Thomas Piketty)
  * "Design depends largely on constraints.
 [O]ne of the few effective keys to the design problem [is] the ability of the designer to recognize as many of the constraints as possible — his willingness and enthusiasm for working within these constraints."
 (Charles Eames)
  * Project management triangle: Fast, cheap, and reliable — choose two.
 That's all you can get.
+ * "Focusing on the problem you want to solve will keep you from getting blinded by your enthusiasm for a single solution." (hatchery.io)

+## Validating your business ideas (online)

+Test whether there exists a certain problem and you have the solution that your target audience is willing to pay for.
+Don't ask your target audience what they want. *You* have to know what they might want and validate that idea.

+Four simple steps (hatchery.io):

+ 1. Talk to your potential customers about the problem in an informal setting and ask: "I believe [target group] has a problem/need achieving [goal] because [problem/need].
+By [solution] we will help them to [benefit].
+We will offer the solution for [pricing].
+Are you interested?"
+ 2. Put together a landing page for the product that does not even exist yet and advertise it online, e.g. via Google AdWords.
+Just see if people are interested and perhaps get some email addresses of people who want to be notified on product launch.
+ 3. Built a minimum viable product (MVP): Offer your audience the solution they expected in the most simple and basic form that is possible.
+ 4. Get valuable insights, talk to your audience again and again, and find product/market fit — or dismiss your idea.

+ * Throughout the process, question hard whether the people you talk to are really representative of your target audience and whether they are willing and able to pay for it.
+ * If you can't get anybody to give you an email address, then you'll never get them to give you any money.